The Hong Kong Mortgage Corporation Limited

 The Compliance Function is part of the Legal Office and is established for focused management of regulatory and compliance risk.

 The Compliance Function is led by the Chief Compliance Officer who reports to the Chief Executive Officer through the General Counsel.
-In accordance with the Group Compliance Policy and the Group Compliance Manual of the Corporation, the Compliance Function monitors and advises departments of the Corporation on their compliance practices with a focus on conflict of interests, anti-corruption, competition, privacy and personal data protection, anti-money laundering and counter-terrorist financing matters.
+In accordance with the Group Compliance Policy and the Group Compliance Manual of the Corporation, the Compliance Function monitors and advises departments of the Corporation on their compliance practices with a focus on conflict of interests, anti-corruption, competition, privacy and personal data protection, anti-money laundering and counter-terrorist financing and environmental, social and governance matters.
 To provide transactional support, the Compliance Function undertakes reviews of and participates in the sign-off of key programmes and programme enhancements.
 It also organises training to strengthen staff knowledge on compliance matters.
 To enhance staff knowledge on compliance matters, Compliance Function implements an annual compliance test with different modules for relevant staff from different departments and subsidiaries of the Corporation.

 Code of Conduct

 The Corporation requires the highest standards of integrity and conduct from its staff members.
 The requirements and the relevant legal obligations are clearly set out in the Corporation’s Code of Conduct (Code of Conduct) which forms part of the Staff Handbook.
 The Code of Conduct sets out, in particular, provisions in regard to potential conflict of interests that may arise between personal interests of staff members and the interests of the Corporation, and other provisions designed to ensure that staff carry out their job duties properly, ethically, impartially and free from improper influence.
-Staff members are required to give confirmation of their compliance with the Code of Conduct on an annual basis.
+Staff members are required to confirm their compliance with the Code of Conduct on an annual basis.

 Communication